rspamd/rspamd.com/doc/migration.md

 For those who are using the default packages there should be no changes.
 Even in the case if you are using old `${PLUGINSDIR}` to store your custom plugins, Rspamd will look at the old location as a fallback in the plugins loading logic.

+Another incompatible change has been introduced for those who are using **`coroutines based`** Rspamd Lua API.
+From this version, you need to register symbols where coroutines are used with `coro` flag to allow them to be functional (otherwise they just crash Rspamd).
+More details are available in the following [issue](https://github.com/rspamd/rspamd/issues/2789).

 ## Migration to Rspamd 1.8.1

 This version introduces several incompatibilities that mught be related to your setup.